tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-5/README.md

 - How do you judge what makes a particular choice of namespace and directory structure?

+Ans.
+I judge based on clarity, scalability, how well it reflects the problem domain, and how easy it is to navigate.
+#
 - How do you judge what makes a good naming convention or programming style?

+Ans.
+I judge based on consistency, readability, and more importantly community standards we specify before hand.
+#
 ## "Senses" in Programming

 - Have you ever heard of programmers referring to "code smells"?
 How can code